DataDog/pg_tracing/README.md

 git clone https://github.com/DataDog/pg_tracing.git
 cd pg_tracing
 make install
+# To compile and install with debug symbols:
+PG_CFLAGS="-g" make install
 ```

 ## Setup

 The extension must be loaded by adding pg_tracing to the [shared_preload_libraries](https://www.postgresql.org/docs/current/runtime-config-client.html#GUC-SHARED-PRELOAD-LIBRARIES) in `postgresql.conf`.
 A server restart is needed to add or remove the extension.

 ```
 # postgresql.conf